the website of dither8

 Minecraft: 2011 vs 2021

-I was quite a big fan of Minecraft when I started playing it in early-2011.
+I became a big fan of Minecraft when I first started playing it in early-2011.
 I have stopped in recent years since I find it dangerously addictive, though I sometimes keep up with the new changes.
 Today I want to look back at a development mistake that was made in Beta 1.8, one that took a decade to recover from.

-When biomes were first introduced into the game, a parameter was added to limit terrain height on a per-biome basis.
-At first this was used very subtly, but in Beta 1.8, out of what I can only assume was an attempt to make the land more realistic, every biome was made flat and smooth.
-Except for one called "Extreme Hills", a biome with a dull green colour and no flora.
-Looking at the forum post's comparison image between b1.7 and b1.8 demonstrates this.
+When biomes were first introduced into the game, terrain height, biome placement, and even foliage tint was influenced by a climate system.
+In other words the terrain influenced the biome.
+This was reversed in Beta 1.8, now biomes would control everything.
+Out of what I can only assume was an attempt to make the land more realistic, nearly every biome was made flat, except for one called "Extreme Hills", a biome with a dull green colour and little flora.
+Looking at the forum post's comparison image between b1.7 and b1.8 demonstrates why many found this new system boring.

 It may seem like a small complaint, but world exploration is a big part of the game.
 I can say that for me, I stopped playing survival after this update, preferring multiplayer creative with my friends.

-Thankfully the worst issues were addressed in October 2013 for the 1.7 update.
-Most biomes received an "M" variant, which would allow more vertically interesting natural formations.
-And some biomes that were previously dropped in b1.8 were re-added.
+Mojang were initially not very open to criticism, though, the worst issues were addressed in October 2013 for the 1.7.2 update.
+In this update, most biomes received variants, which would allow more vertically interesting land formations.
+And some biomes that were previously removed in b1.8 were re-added.
 Also worth mentioning that the "Mountains" biome replaced "Extreme Hills" and resembled a realistic mountain.

-A few years ago I decided to poke around with Minetest, an open-source Minecraft-style game.
+A few years ago I decided to poke around with Luanti (known then as Minetest), an open-source Minecraft-style engine.
 The worlds here were far more interesting, flat land was just a possible as very tall mountains, and the cave systems were massive.
 I realised an important technical difference.

-In Minetest the limit is far higher (16,000 if I remember correctly), so the limit for mountains is set much higher, and this is why the caves are so much larger.
-(Side-note: The caves in this new update very closely resemble those in Minetest.)
+In Luanti, the limit is far higher (16,000 if I remember correctly), so the limit for mountains is set much higher, and this is why the caves are so much larger.
+(Side-note: The caves in this new update very closely resemble those in Luanti.)

 So I was quite pleased to hear that a "Caves and Cliffs" update was planned for 2021.